Setting up nOps (Manual Setup)

 Step 4.
 Go to nOps to complete Manual Setup

-Things you will want to save that will be used in nOps to finish the process while creating the IAM Policy and S3 billing bucket:
+Before you start, there are things you will want to make a note of that will be used in nOps to finish the process while creating the IAM Policy and S3 billing bucket:

 • ARN for IAM Policy that was created in IAM Policy